 Once you have all that stuff right, you can expect 3 figures per month, within 8 to 12 months.

 (In some cases/niches you can get over $1,000 a month).

 You may have heard that affiliate marketing is a simple business model, but it is still quite complex.

 You can grab a lot of information for free out there, or you can try one of the platforms that teach affiliate marketing.

 The one I can recommend you can join for free without using a credit card.

 As a free starter member, you have access to the 1st 10 lessons to try things out.

 If you don’t like it, feel free to check other platforms.

 Not at all.

-Some affiliate marketing courses teach how to promote themselves and that might create the notion that it is a pyramid scheme.
+Some affiliate marketing courses teach how to promote themselves which might create the notion that it is a pyramid scheme.